-Grading: Course grades will be based on homework and quizzes (20%), three in class exams (50%, lowest exam counts 10%), and a cumulative final exam (30%).
+Grading: Course grades will be based on homework and quizzes (15%), three in class exams (20% each), and a cumulative final exam (25%).
 The three in class exams are tentatively scheduled for Sept.
-19, Oct.
-17, and Nov.
-14. There will be no makeups for the in class exams or the final exam.
+30, Oct.
+28, and Dec.
+2. There will be no makeups for the in class exams or the final exam.
 If you have a documented excused absence for one of the in class exams, your grade on the relevant portion of the final will be used.

-The final exam is scheduled for Thursday, December 11, 3:00-5:00 pm (Exam Period 13).
+The final exam is scheduled for Thursday, December 17, 5:15-7:15 pm (Exam Period 14).
 This information will also be available on MySlice.

-Homework: The key to success in this course is to master the homework.
-Homework from the textbook will be assigned at each class and collected weekly.
+Homework: Problem sets will be assigned and collected weekly.
+These homework assignments are crucial to your experience in the course.
+Homework assignments will be a mixture of problem-solving and formal proofs.
+Working independently on the assignments will probably help you to learn the material more effectively and to do better on exams.
+However, you may, and sometimes should, work with others to fully understand the material.
+You must write your own solutions to homework problems, and you must acknowledge any collaborators.
+Homework will be graded on mathematical correctness and also on clarity and completeness of your writeup.
 Late homework will not be accepted.
-A portion of the homework problems will be graded for accuracy.
-Working independently of the assignments will probably help you to learn the material more effectively and to do better on exams.
-However, you may, and sometimes should, work with others to fully understand the material.
-You must write your own solutions to homework problems.